tlsstern/BLJ2024_TR_Tho-Abi-Jar-Qui/Taschenrechner/Documentation/04_realize/Realize.md

 ![screenshot 2024-09-22](https://github.com/tlsstern/BLJ2024_TR_Tho-Abi-Jar-Qui/blob/main/Taschenrechner/Documentation/Images/Main_Calculator%20Project_Realize.png)

 ### Multifunctional
-This code demonstrates our interactive, console-based calculator, which offers users a menu of twelve different operations.
-Upon execution, the program displays a list of mathematical and non-mathematical functions, enabling users to select an option by entering the corresponding number.
+This code demonstrates our interactive, console based calculator, which offers users a menu of twelve different operations.
+Upon execution, the program displays a list of mathematical and non mathematical functions, enabling users to select an option by entering the corresponding number.
 Additionally, the program provides features for geometric calculations and chained calculations, where multiple operations can be performed sequentially.
-For non-mathematical functionality, the program includes a simple implementation of the Rock-Paper-Scissors game.
+For non mathematical functionality, the program includes a simple implementation of the Rock-Paper-Scissors game.
 The selected operation is then executed by calling the corresponding function, each of which is implemented in separate modules included in the program through header files.
 The program ensures that only valid inputs (numbers between 1 and 12) are accepted, prompting the user to re-enter their choice if an invalid input is detected.

 ![Screenshot 2024-09-22 140911](https://github.com/tlsstern/BLJ2024_TR_Tho-Abi-Jar-Qui/blob/main/Taschenrechner/Documentation/Images/Multifunctional_Calculator%20Project_Realize.png)

 ### Obligatory features
-We had to code obligatory features one of them is the multiplication which we also had to implement the function multiplaction that continuously multiplies user-inputted integers until the user decides to stop by entering 'S' or 's'.
+We had to code obligatory features one of them is the multiplication which we also had to implement the function multiplaction that continuously multiplies user inputted integers until the user decides to stop by entering 'S' or 's'.
 The function starts with an initial product of 1 and prompts the user to input numbers.
 If the input is not a valid integer, the program checks if the user entered 'S' or 's' to stop, otherwise, it asks for a valid integer again.
 Once the user stops the input, the function prints the final product of all entered numbers and returns 0, indicating successful execution.

 ![Screenshot 2024-09-22 141911](https://github.com/tlsstern/BLJ2024_TR_Tho-Abi-Jar-Qui/blob/main/Taschenrechner/Documentation/Images/Multiplication_Calculator%20Project_Realize.png)